 Yes.
 The TOD planning controls in the Housing SEPP require at least 2% of floor space to be used for affordable housing.
 The alternative approaches that have been implemented through council local environmental plans also require affordable housing, with rates varying according to the location.

 Yes.
-The Apartment Design Guide remains the guiding document for apartment development, including developments in Transport Oriented Development locations, to provide for a consistent approach for apartment design considerations in the planning.
+The Apartment Design Guide remains the guiding document for apartment development, including developments in Transport Oriented Development locations.

-The new Transport Oriented Development controls do not apply to a development application made, but not determined, on or before 13 May 2024.
-The controls do not apply to a modification made after 13 May 2024 if it relates to a development consent granted on or before 13 May 2024.
+The TOD planning controls do not apply to a development application made, but not determined, on or before 13 May 2024.
+The controls also do not apply to a modification made after 13 May 2024 if it relates to a development consent granted on or before 13 May 2024.